samatict/UniMelb-Data-Science/README.md

 **Algorithm Data Structures**:
 - By far the best 2nd year COMP subject ever (better alternative to Design of Algorithms)
-- Goes through all the great algorithms, _including_ path-finding algorithms (unlike DoA which covers hashing instead)
+- Goes through all the great algorithms, _including_ path-finding algorithms (unlike DoA which covers hashing and compression instead)
 - Assignments are great fun, and after FoA you should (hopefully) be experienced enough in C to appreciate it.
+- If you're rusty on C don't worry, first few lectures is revision (we recover `malloc` as well for eng comp kids8)
 - The 2018 Exam question about electrical outages landed me a Graduate offer at EssentialEnergy (ayyyy)
 - If you took Engineering Computation instead of FoA, you're going to suffer a lot...